 Disconnect rear chain connecting link.
 (Allow chain to hang clear of the rear wheel sprocket without becoming disengaged from the gear box small sprocket.)
+Engage a gear to prevent sprocket revolving.

-Remove the two nuts securing rear portion of rear mudguard to its front portion.
+Slacken the two bolts securing rear portion of rear mudguard to its front portion.